fenago/pytest-quick-start-guide/testing-with-pytest/text-original.md

 _A command line_

 ```
-I wrote this book and captured the example output using bash on a Mac
+I wrote this course and captured the example output using bash on a Mac
 laptop.
 However, the only commands I use in bash are cd to go to a specific
 directory, and pytest, of course.
 Since cd exists in Windows cmd.exe and all
 unix shells that I know of, all examples should be runnable on whatever